-Acknowledgement: We wish to thank MD Max Jordis for his medical support, Prof. Andreas Rössler and Ing.
+We wish to thank MD Max Jordis for his medical support, Prof. Andreas Rössler and Ing.
 Andreas Jantscher for their outstanding technical support and the Austromars crew for their excellent compliance.
-Transportation, Innovation and Technology.
+The simulation and part of the LBNP-tests were financed under a grant from the Austrian Space Applications Program of the Federal Ministry for Transportation, Innovation and Technology.